Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 It covers numerous types of earnings that many people don’t realize are subject to federal income taxes.

-What follows are several examples of taxable income that may come as a surprise.
+Following are several examples of taxable income that may come as a surprise.

 1. Social Security retirement benefits